irmen/prog8/docs/source/programming.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The initial values of your variables will be restored automatically when the program is (re)started, *except for string variables*.
+The initial values of your variables will be restored automatically when the program is (re)started, *except for string variables, arrays and matrices*.
 It is assumed these are left unchanged by the program.
 If you do modify them in-place, you should take care yourself that they work as expected when the program is restarted.